LDAR-Sim/LDAR_Sim/LDAR-Sim_inputs.md

 ## Versioning of Parameter Files

 All parameter files must specify a version to enable mapping and reverse compatiblity.
 This versioning is used to call code that modifies a different version of the code to run properly.
 In cases this is simple mapping of parameters, in other cases, this involves calculations.
+Refer to `input_mapper_v1.py` for a template file and discussion document on input parameter mapping.

 ## Notes for Developers